goldobin/rcm/TASKS.md

 Refactor commands: move to separate files, use factory

-Add running status of the cluster to the `list` output

-Add cluster nodes count info to the `list` output

 Add master/slave count info to the `list` output

 Implement cli command arguments to the redis-cli command